 Remember those people asking questions in groups?
 You can follow up with those people to let them know you have a free training coming up and ask if they’d like access.
 If yes, send them the link to the group!
 You can also offer free mini training's to other group leaders with the explicit condition you won’t SELL anything, you’ll only offer additional freebies.
 Your additional freebie will be your webinar/training in your free group.

 Pro tips: Make sure the webinar/training is packed full of useful and actionable items that your participants can implement right away, don’t spend more than 5 minutes telling people who you are, and if you’re going to make an offer, don’t inflate the price as a 30k value for 197 bucks.
 Make your offer appealing and answer any questions people have.
 And DO put a time limit on the offer.
 Time limits give people a reason to act now, and people who take action on the offer quickly are more likely to take action and implement what you’re teaching.
 You want action takers 😊

 As you can see, live video has many more powerful uses than just live viewers.
 If you’d like to start harnessing the power of live video on Facebook to generate leads for your business, then join the free masterclass here.

 What do you think?
 Please share your thoughts in the comments on using live video to answer questions, provide customer service, and deliver a webinar training.

 P.S.
 Take the FREE masterclass HERE!

-Enter your name and email to subscribe!
+Enter your name and email to subscribe to EXCLUSIVE updates!
 We NEVER share your information!